MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

         python main.py -h

 ### Required Arguments
-- Game version set by -v or --version
+- Minecraft version set by -v or --version, in x.xx.x format.
+A version must support datapack.

         python main.py -v 1.19.2

 ### Optioanl Arguments
-- Output directory set by
+- Output directory (often the /datapacks folder) set by -o <path> or --outputdir <path>.
+Only support absolute path.

+- Name of the datapack set by -n <name> or --pname <name>.
+This will be the name showing after the command /datapack list.